 Which students might be eligible for ESY?

 ESY is not mandated for all students with disabilities and is not required for the convenience of the school or a parent who might need respite or daycare.
 There are no federal regulations on ESY eligibility.
-DREDF, a parent-information center in Berkeley, Calif., lists standards established by a range of legal rulings:
+Some additional considerations may include:

 - Regression/Recoupment: Likelihood of regression or anticipating that it will take a long time to get a skill back can make a child eligible for ESY.
 A student doesn’t have to fully lose a skill or experience a long delay in recovering the skill to qualify.